 Welcome to the blog for the redevelopment of the former Odeon cinema; ‘The Hope Centre’.
 My name is Matt Cornish, I am managing the project and I intend to regularly update with developments, news, photos and prayer points as we progress.
 It’s going to be an exciting year as the building starts to transform into a space which God will use for His Church, His Kingdom’s advance, serving the town and where Jesus’ name will be made famous here in Ipswich and in the Nations.
 Click here if you would like to know more about who Hope Church are and our vision and values.

-This project is predominantly financed by the generous giving by many at Hope Church any beyond.
+Finally, we are so thankful that in December we were awarded a grant for an incredible £38,000 by All Churches Trust; who equip and empower Christian organisations to have a positive and transformative impact on lives and communities.
+This project is predominantly financed by the generous giving by many at Hope Church and beyond.
 We have seen God’s faithfulness in abundance so far in this project but there is much more to come.
 If you would like to give into the Hope Centre project, you can do so by clicking here.
 Alternatively, if you would like more information please email firstname.lastname@example.org.